MDIC’S 2020 Patient Engagement Forum

 Speaker: Wendy Selig | Founder & CEO, WSCollaborative LLC

-Forum attendees were presented some of the key issues identified in the science of communicating medical information followed by an opportunity to ask questions of leading expert in field of communication and comprehension.
+Forum attendees were presented with some of the key issues identified in the science of communicating medical information followed by an opportunity to ask questions of leading expert in field of communication and comprehension.

 Speaker: Ruth Day, PhD | Director, Medical Cognition Lab, Duke University